ronancpl/ztcg_hs/readme.txt

 v2.3:  improved game results display, added EXP bar at the display.
-Minor game patches and card rebalances. v2.3a: minor game patches. v2.3b: minor revamp on game results display.
+Minor game patches and card rebalances. v2.3a: minor game patches. v2.3b: minor revamp on game results display. v2.3c: fixed a bug on PlayCard function at the Card API framework.

 4) More Details
 Game rules: "ztcg_rules.pdf" at 'docs'.